SketchUp/rubocop-sketchup/.github/PULL_REQUEST_TEMPLATE.md

 * [ ] Added tests.
 * [ ] The PR relates to *only* one subject with a clear title and description in grammatically correct, complete sentences.
-* [ ] Run `rake default`.
+* [ ] Run `bundle exec rake`.
 It executes all tests and RuboCop for itself, and generates the documentation.

 [1]: http://chris.beams.io/posts/git-commit/